Geological Sciences, MS

 Additional Curriculum Information

-Substitutions for Other Requirements may be made per department approval.
+Substitutions for courses listed as other requirements may be made per department approval.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.